s0ngyang/autocomplete/README.md

 - onInputChange was removed.
 It is implemented in the Autocorrect component as it captures many internal states within the component, given my implementation.

-### UI refinements that I did not implement

-- Options should close after clicking for single mode
-- Unhover when using arrow keys to navigate
-- Escape should blur input on top of closing options

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.